tom-smith-okta/atkodemo/readme.md

 All of these settings for the sites are stored in json files.
 When a site is created by the OPG, a directory is created for the site.

-/{{webRoot}}/atkodemo/sites/{{dirName}}/
+/{{webRoot}}/atkodemo/mysites/{{dirName}}/

 At the moment {{dirName}} is not configurable; it just incrememts with every new site.

-There are four essential configuration files for each site.
-If OPG cannot find one of these files in the site’s directory, it will just load the default version of the file.
+There are four essential configuration files for each site, which are created with each new site.

 main.json: essential settings like orgname and api key theme.json: images and text regFlows.json: defines registration flows (name of flow, which fields are included, groupIDs, etc.) regFields.json: simple data definitions for reg fields.
 Any field that is included in a regFlow needs to be defined here.

-So, if you want to change some of these settings for your site, copy the entire default file to the directory for your site, and change the local copy of the file.
+So, if you want to change some of these settings for your site, edit the json file directly with a text editor, and then return to the OPG UI and click the "refresh" icon.
+This will load the new settings into your site.

-The default versions of the files are located at:

-/{{webRoot}}/atkodemo/sites/default/

 You can also look at some of the more advanced settings in the other example sites included in the /sites/ directory.